Boeing 767: 767-200ER

 A 767-200ER of its launch customer, El Al. The -200ER is externally similar to the -200.

 The 767-200ER was the first extended-range model and entered service with El Al in 1984.
 The type's increased range is due to extra fuel capacity and higher maximum takeoff weight (MTOW) of up to 395000 lb.
 The additional fuel capacity is accomplished by using the center tank's dry dock to carry fuel.
 The non-ER variant's center tank is what is called cheek tanks; two interconnected halves in each wing root with a dry dock in between.
 The center tank is also used on the -300ER and -400ER variants.

 This version was originally offered with the same engines as the 767-200, while more powerful Pratt & Whitney PW4000 and General Electric CF6 engines later became available.
 The 767-200ER was the first 767 to complete a non-stop transatlantic journey, and broke the flying distance record for a twinjet airliner on April 17, 1988, with an Air Mauritius flight from Halifax, Nova Scotia to Port Louis, Mauritius, covering 8727 nmi.
 The 767-200ER has been acquired by international operators seeking smaller wide-body aircraft for long-haul routes such as New York to Beijing.
 Deliveries of the type totaled 121 with no unfilled orders.
-As of July 2018, 21 examples of passenger and freighter conversion versions were in airline service.
+As of 2018, 21 examples of passenger and freighter conversion versions were in airline service.
 The type's main competitors of the time included the Airbus A300-600R and the A310-300.